TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/typo3cms/CheatSheets.rst

 TYPO3 CMS cheat sheets

-This section holds files, which are related to the TYPO3 CMS Core documentation, but which do not really fit into the according manual itself.
+This section holds files, which are related to the TYPO3 CMS Core documentation, but which do not really fit into any specific manual.

-This collection is still in the process of being established.
+This collection is permanent work in progress.

 .. note:: **Do you have a cheat sheet yourself?**